 Q: When can I turn my baby forward-facing?

-New federal regulations stipulate that the absolute minimum requirement for turning your child forward-facing is that they be 22 lbs and walking unassisted.
-Most car seats also require that a child be at least one year of age to be forward-facing, and some seats have a higher minimum weight for forward-facing.
+The absolute minimum requirement for turning your child forward-facing is that they be 22 lbs.
+Most car seats also require that a child be at least one year of age and walking to be forward-facing, and some seats have a higher minimum weight or age for forward-facing.

 Q: My son's legs are touching the back of the seat rear-facing.
 Don't I need to turn him around?

 A: NO. Children are very flexible and it is very rare for a child to complain that their legs are uncomfortable when rear-facing, no matter how long they are.
 There is no real danger of legs being injured when rear-facing (in fact, leg injuries are more common when forward-facing), but even if there was a leg injury, legs are easily fixed - necks are not.

 Q: My daughter is 4, but only 30 lbs.
 Should I keep her in a harness or can she move into a booster seat?

 A: Children MUST stay in a five point restraint until they are 40 lbs, regardless of age.
 No booster seats are legal for use at a weight below 40 lbs.
 Being in a five point harness is safer for younger children as it distributes the force of impact to the bony structures of the body - the chest, shoulders, and hips.
 A five point restraint, when used correctly, will also keep the child's body from moving excessively in a collision, reducing the possibility of head and neck injury.